All you need is love. Love is all you need.

 1. Harmonious passion

-Healthy relationships involve interdependence in which we can be secure, mature, and whole in ourselves while at the same time being vulnerable and open to our partner and appreciating his or her unique strengths and gifts.
+Healthy relationships involve interdependence in which we can be secure, mature, and whole in ourselves while at the same time being vulnerable and open to our partner and appreciating their unique strengths and gifts.
 To have this kind of relationship, we must continue to engage in our individual interests while also taking up new and exciting activities together as a couple to help foster a healthy passion that can sustain us over time.

 The opposite of harmonious passion is obsessive passion, in which we may have a hard time developing as full human beings because we are leaning on our partner to fulfill or complete us.
 This kind of passion has a dark side that researcher Robert Vallerand argues is as damaging to a relationship as having no passion at all.
 He and colleagues have found that obsessive passion can lead to unhappy relationships and less gratifying sex.